State of Washington Classified Job Specification

 Desirable Qualifications

-A Bachelor’s degree involving major study in forestry, agriculture, aquaculture, geology, recreation, or related natural science and one year of professional experience in a related natural resource specialty area.
+A Bachelor’s degree involving major study in forestry, agriculture, aquaculture, fisheries, geology, biological science, environmental science, real estate, land use or environmental planning, public policy, recreation, or related natural science and one year of professional experience in a related natural resource specialty area.

 Class Specification History